 Further details can be found in the regularly updated summaries below.West Sussex COVID-19 weekly update (PDF, 4.7MB) (external link) West Sussex COVID-19 local summary - interactive version (external link)

 Local Outbreak Control Plan

-A wide range of stakeholders have contributed and commented on this West Sussex COVID-19 Local Outbreak Control Plan and will continue to shape its development.
-This includes district and borough councils across the county, Healthwatch West Sussex, Public Health England South East region and the NHS.
+A wide range of partners and stakeholders have contributed to the development of this Local Outbreak Control Plan.
+This includes West Sussex district and borough councils, Healthwatch, Public Health England South East region and the NHS.